 The Meeting After the Meeting

 The most important conversation in recovery often happens in the car park, the coffee shop, or the walk to the bus stop after a meeting has ended.
 Inside the meeting, there are formats and traditions and time limits.
-Outside the meeting, there is the unstructured, messy, real business of human connection.
-It is in these […]
+Someone reads the preamble.
+People share in turn.
+The clock keeps everyone honest.
+All of that structure […]

 Why Connection Is the Opposite of Addiction